 Foster the engagement of and ongoing communication with parents about the program and their children

 - Educators are open to conversations with parents about their children and welcome feedback and questions

-- Through pedagogical documentation, program plans that are posted daily, monthly menus, monthly reflections, parent visits and quarterly newsletters, parents are provided with information about what the child is doing in the program.
-Even a chat at the door, helps keep parents connected with the teachers.
-Parents who wish to speak to a teacher about their child are welcome to schedule a time that is convenient for both parties.
+- Families in licensed programs are provided with information about what the child is doing in the program through daily exploration forms, monthly menus, monthly reflections, parent visits and newsletters.
+Even a chat at the door, helps keep parents connected with their educators.
+Parents who wish to speak to an educator about their child are welcome to schedule a time that is convenient for both parties.

 - Parents are encouraged to share their special talents with the class and are welcomed to schedule time to come into the program and share with the children

 - Educators observations and feedback are provided to each family at the end of the year, using the ELECT document as our framework